 - Develop your science communication skills.

-- Collaborate with UCSF health specialists to create informative and engaging discussions, panels, and activities as part of WellCon.
+- Collaborate with UCSF health specialists to create engaging discussions, panels, and activities as part of the spring summit.

 - Build community as a cohort of 25 high school student leaders.